The-Purple-Movement/Beyond-Syllabus/README.md

 ```

 > Replace `your_groq_api_here` with your own Groq API key if using the AI features.
+> Do the same for server directory.
+Follow `.env.example` for guidance

 ## 4. Start the Development Server